 The workshop in the Alexander Building is a light, airy space for the construction of props, small items of scenery, and puppet and mask-making.

 It's equipped with plenty of bench space, a selection of paints and glues and is located on the ground floor of the building next to the car park for easy loading.

 Students on the Puppetry, Research & Performance and Practical Essay modules make extensive use of the space.

 Additionally there is a large storage bay which is used by students throughout the Department for storage of props and small items of furniture required by modules.

-All of the Drama Department spaces can be booked by Drama students for additional practice and study when they're not already booked for teaching.
+All of the Communications, Drama & Film Department spaces can be booked by students for additional practice and study when they're not already booked for teaching.